tihmr123/todolistappkotlin/README.md

-MainActivity.kt has the main code, todolist_demo.mp4 for the demo video
+MainActivity.kt has the main code, todolist_demo.mp4 for the demo video, todolist.apk for the apk file